EverGreenCoinDev/EverGreenCoin/README.md

 Visit http://EverGreenCoin.org and our Bitcoin Talk thread https://bitcointalk.org/index.php?topic=1272091.0 for more details.

-EverGreenCoin Copyright (c) 2015-2016 Steven Thomas Saxton (Steve@EverGreenCoin.org) and the EverGreenCoin Foundation.
+EverGreenCoin Copyright (c) 2015-2017 Steven Saxton (Steve@EverGreenCoin.org) and the EverGreenCoin Foundation.
 EverGreenCoin and the EverGreenCoin logo are protected by registered trademarks.
 All rights reserved.